Marius Schoon

-Louis Marius Schoon (22 June 1937 – 7 February 1999) was a white anti-apartheid activist of Afrikaner descent.
+Louis Marius Schoon (22 June 1937 – 7 February 1999) was an Afrikaner anti-apartheid activist.
 Marius died from lung cancer, after a long call from Nelson Mandela, thanking him for his sacrifice against the struggle.

 Education

 South African political activist and teacher Marius Schoon matriculated at Jeppe High School for Boys in Johannesburg in 1954, then at the Afrikaans University of Stellenbosch, before moving to the University of Witwatersrand in Johannesburg for his postgraduate studies.
 While there he became a member of the South African Congress of Democrats (SACOD) in association with the African National Congress (ANC).

 Political activity

 In the early 1960s, Marius Schoon plotted to bomb the Hospital Hill Police Station in Johannesburg.
 His group included Mike Ngubeni and Raymond Thoms.
 An undercover police agent provocateur infiltrated Schoon's group and supplied them with a fake bomb with a view to entrapment.
 Schoon was arrested and sentenced to 12 years in Pretoria Local Prison.
 Schoon's first wife Diana committed suicide while Schoon was in prison.
 As an Afrikaner himself, Schoon was more hated than other anti-apartheid activists by the Afrikaner National Party government which had instituted the apartheid system.
 Authorities prevented him from attending Diana's funeral and from visiting their daughter Jane.
 Authorities released Schoon from prison in 1976 having served his full term without remission, with requirements to restrict his movements.
 Authorities declared Schoon a "banned" person, which meant he was prohibited from leaving home between 6 PM and 6 AM, and forbade him to teach or associate with other political activists.